 The obstacles we face may test us, seeing if we believe there is power in the name we proclaim.
 However, we can trust God the Father, God the Son, and God the Holy Spirit to come to our assistance at the sound of Jesus’ name.
 God is true to His promises and will do what He says.
 We don’t have to say the right set of words; we just need to say one: Jesus.

 Warnings About Using the Name of Jesus

 There is story about the seven sons of Sceva (Acts 19:13-17).
 They decided to deliver people of evil spirits using the name of Jesus.
-For awhile they had success using His name, but one day the evil spirit answered them saying they knew Jesus, they knew Paul, but they didn’t know these seven sons.
+For awhile they had success using His name, but one day the evil spirits answered them saying they knew Jesus, they knew Paul, but they didn’t know these seven sons.
 The man afflicted by evil spirits jumped on the seven sons and beat them.
 To use the name of Jesus assumes we have a relationship with Jesus.

 Jesus emphasis this point further (Matthew 7:22-23).
-He says many we say to Me, ‘Lord, Lord, did we not prophesy in your name and in your name drive out demons and in your name perform many miracles?’
-The graciousness of God and the power in the name of Jesus will allow for some forms of success in miracles when calling on the name of Jesus even done with the wrong motives.
+He says many will say to Me, ‘Lord, Lord, did we not prophesy in your name and in your name drive out demons and in your name perform many miracles?’
+The graciousness of God and the power in the name of Jesus will allow for some forms of success in miracles when calling on that name even done with the wrong motives.
 But Jesus says when it all comes to the last day, He expects to have known you.
 Using the name of Jesus without knowing His heart is careless and an offense to what He came for.

 As bearers of the name of Jesus, we are to take on His likeness.
 We are to love others the way Jesus loved them and to desire their best in every circumstance even if it comes at what seems to hurt us.
 Although we know we are amazing, we don’t seek glory because we trust God will lift us up in due time (James 4:10).
 We pray in Jesus name because we are seeking to continue to advance the kingdom Jesus established.